Barasingha: Threats

 The swamp deer populations outside protected areas and seasonally migrating populations are threatened by poaching for antlers and meat, which are sold in local markets.
 Swamp deer lost most of its former range because wetlands were converted and used for agriculture so that suitable habitat was reduced to small and isolated fragments.
 The remaining habitat in protected areas is threatened by the change in river dynamics, reduced water flow during summer, increasing siltation, and is further degraded by local people who cut grass, timber and fuelwood, and by illegal farming on government land.

 George Schaller wrote: "Most of these remnants have or soon will have reached the point of no return."

 Conservation

 Rucervus duvaucelii is listed on CITES Appendix I. In India, it is included under Schedule I of the Wildlife Protection Act of 1972.

-An attempt to translocate some individuals to Chitwan National Park in Nepal was unsuccessful.

-In captivity

-In 1992, there were about 50 individuals in five Indian zoos and 300 in various zoos in North America and Europe.

-There is a herd of barasingha at the Port Lympne Wild Animal Park in Kent, England.

-Swamp deer were introduced to Texas.
-They exist only in small numbers on ranches.
+The barasingha underwent one of India's most significant wildlife recoveries during the late 20th and early 21st centuries.
+By the late 1960s, the species had become critically endangered in central India due to habitat loss, poaching, disease transmission from livestock, and degradation of grassland ecosystems.
+Kanha Tiger Reserve in Madhya Pradesh remained the last stronghold of the hard-ground subspecies, where its population declined to an estimated 66 individuals in 1970.

+A long-term conservation programme was initiated in Kanha to prevent the extinction of the species.
+Management measures included grassland and swamp restoration, restrictions on livestock grazing to reduce disease transmission etc. These interventions resulted in steady population growth over subsequent decades.
+By the early 2000s, the Kanha population had increased to several hundred individuals, and by the 2020s it approached 1,000 individuals.

+As the Kanha population stabilised, the Barasingha were reintroduced to reserves including Satpura, Van Vihar, and Bandhavgarh Tiger Reserve; in 2023, nineteen barasingha were released into Bandhavgarh to re-establish the species in parts of its former range.